Academic Honesty Policy

 5.3 Online examinations

 6.1 Plagiarism occurs when a student presents as his/her own work the thoughts, ideas, findings or work which he/she knows to be the work of another person, persons, or entity, without acknowledgement, of the kind commonly required in academic practice, of the author or the source.
 Plagiarism fundamentally breaches the principle of academic honesty.
-It may take many forms and, whether intentional or unintentional, it is unacceptable in academic work.
+It may take many forms and it is unacceptable in academic work.

 6.3 Examples of plagiarism, whether by individuals or in group work, include the following: